TheCalculatorsHub

 How a 27 BMI nearly derailed a 17-year-old rugby player's academy selection

-In late 2025, I was reviewing fitness assessment data submitted by users of this calculator during its beta period.
+Reviewing fitness assessment data submitted during this calculator's beta period, one submission from late 2025 stood out.
 One submission stood out: a 17-year-old male prop forward, 180 cm tall, 87 kg, playing in a regional rugby academy development programme.
 His standard BMI was 26.9, placing him squarely in the overweight category.
 His academy coordinator had flagged his BMI score as a concern and mentioned that the coaching staff were considering a dietary intervention before the under-18 selection trials.
 The player himself had submitted his DEXA scan result: 11.2% body fat.
 That is comfortably within the athlete category by any standard body composition framework.
 His lean mass was 77.3 kg, giving a normalized FFMI of 23.6, which is excellent for a natural athlete of his age.

 The intervention being contemplated would have been the wrong move entirely.
 Pushing a 17-year-old rugby forward with 11% body fat to lose weight before trials would reduce the lean mass that is directly responsible for his performance in scrums, lineouts, and contact.
 Research published in the International Journal of Obesity has documented this exact misclassification pattern in adolescent and adult contact sport athletes: muscular players are systematically flagged as overweight by BMI while their body fat percentage places them in the athlete zone.
 The coach was interpreting a high-lean-mass signal as a high-fat signal, which are superficially similar by BMI but opposite in meaning for athletic development.